NYC subway rider burned after man allegedly threw flaming liquid on him. Here's more on the suspect.

 "Hopefully, people are traveling in pairs so they can stay safe," Leone said.
 "I'm praying for the person burned.
 It's very tragic."

-As for commuters who have no choice but to use the subways, "You just have to be alert and keep your eyes open," one woman said.
+As for commuters who have no choice but to use the subways, "You just have to be alert and keep your eyes open," Leone said.

 "Crazy stuff happens, everything.
 It's awful.
 I take this train a lot," another woman said.
 "We are in New York City.
-I feel we are risking it every day.
-I don't make eye contact with anybody.
-It keeps me pretty safe, keep to myself."
+I feel like we are risking it every day."